LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/DialogFlowVersion2.md

 This is achieved using the built in "Actions and Parameters" section of the Dialogflow console.

-**NOTE**: This implementation branches from the V1 implementation and contains substantial changes.

 Multiple scenarios for transfer/escalations exist triggered by the transfer action object.

 1. Explicit request from visitor to transfer to an agent  (Eg, action : transfer)